Skip to content

 3. Set HTTPS Only to On

-4. Click Save
+4. Select Save

 If you have the Teams Bot enabled for proactive notifications, two things need updating:

-Update Azure Bot Messaging Endpoint
+Update Azure Bot messaging endpoint

 2. Change Messaging endpoint from: